-Teaching for comprehension in the content areas through reading and writing.
-Emphasis placed on methods of teaching vocabulary, comprehension, study skills, and writing.
+This course focuses on teaching for comprehension in the content areas through reading and writing.
+Emphasis is placed on methods of teaching vocabulary, comprehension, study skills, and writing.
 Assessment of individual differences of general and special needs students as a basis for providing appropriate instruction.
-10 hours in field required in grades 4-6.
-Open to all students.
+Includes 10 hours of field work experience.